Last Updated on October 1, 2022

 You can reach Lake Como by car or train and then take the ferry around to different towns on the Lake.

 Lake Como accommodation can be expensive, especially in well-known areas like Bellagio, so it’s cheapest to spend a day or afternoon at one town.

-If you’ve always dreamed of visiting Lake Como, then maybe a day won’t be enough time to see everything, but I have some other budget tips for accommodation up my sleeve!
+If you’ve always dreamed of visiting Lake Como, then maybe a day won’t be enough time to see entire lake, but I have some other budget tips for accommodation up my sleeve!

 Stay In A Lesser Known or Bigger Town

 Towns like Varenna and Bellagio are the tourist spots of Lake Como.
-They are some of the prettiest towns the Lake has to offer, so I don’t recommend skipping a visit.
-However, I do advise you stay outside of these towns for accommodation.
+They are some of the prettiest towns the lake has to offer, so I don’t recommend skipping a visit!

-If you’ve always wanted to have a taste of staying in a quaint village, opt for lesser-known Nesso.
-It has the Lake Como charm of Bellagio and Varenna, minus all the tourists crowding its streets.
+If you’ve always wanted to have a taste of staying in a quaint village, opt for lesser-known Nesso or Menaggio, towns with charm but minus the tourists.

 Stay in Luxury Hotels on a Budget with Hotel Tonight